 These clients chose a very strongly patterned black and white octagonal tile for their project.

-It is important to preplan where each individual tile will go, and to label each tile so you don’t get confused while installing them.
-This is important no matter how simple your design is.
-Preplanning and precutting each tile will make the whole installation go more quickly and smoothly.
+It is also important to preplan where each individual tile will go, and to label each tile so you don’t get confused while installing them.
+This is helpful even for seemingly simple designs.
+Preplanning and precutting each tile will make the actual installation go much more quickly and smoothly.

 The Installation